Production Logos That Haunted My Childhood Because They Seemed Oddly and Intentionally Threatening

 A kid sleeps peacefully in his bad at night…

-Completely unaware of the Lovecraftian horror that awaits outside his window, something that is not at all a common source of fear for children…
+Completely unaware of the Lovecraftian horror that awaits outside his window, which is never at all a common source of fear for children…

 It’s a being of spikes.
 With no discernable face or understandable structure of any kind, yet it’s alive, and seems to have no purpose but to murder in unimaginable ways…